My Cross Country Season’s Somber Beginning

 After the surgery on the left side of my face to remove as much of my venous malformation as possible, I was left extremely swollen (as to be expected with any surgery this intense).
 I was told not to engage in any physical activity for at least 3 weeks.
 Do you know how hard that is for an exercise addict??!
 That is like telling me to give up coffee!
 It was a tough situation: I need to heal to be able to run; I need to run to be able to heal.

 I’m finally breaking out of the sit-wait-hope phase – yesterday I jogged for the first time in over 5 weeks!
 Granted, it was two very slow miles.
 A “warm-up” to my usual workouts.
 But it was more than I had run in a month, and I didn’t have any pain so I can continue to build up from here!

 I’m sad to be missing out on the team activities, practices and bonding that will be going on at school for the next 9 days while I stay home and continue to heal.
 I feel like a benchwarmer.
 Except I’m not on the bench…I’m not even in the stinkin’ ball park!
 It has made me realize how much running is a part of my life.
 It’s something I’ve done EVERYDAY for 5 years, of course it is a part of my heart.
 High school races were such a rush… the ones where I broke a personal record or beat someone I didn’t think I could – I STILL look back on those with pride.

 I am positive that there will be more races like this in my future.
 No doubt I will have to work overtime to play catch up, but I’ve done it before and I know I can do it again.
 I can’t wait to be reunited with my school and my team <3

-Posted on August 16, 2012, in Fitness, Real Life Stuff and tagged athlete, college, Cross Country, hurdles, Injury, Inspiration, Motivation, obstacles, photography, racing, running, surgery, Track.
+Posted on August 16, 2012, in Fitness, Life Updates and tagged athlete, college, Cross Country, hurdles, Injury, Inspiration, Motivation, obstacles, photography, racing, running, surgery, Track.
 Bookmark the permalink.
 9 Comments.